-I window shopped their website for a couple of days before deciding on the Drawstring Jumpsuit, Market Maxi Dress, Lightweight Lounge Tee, and Cinch Jogger (no longer available).
+I window shopped their website for a couple of days before deciding on the Tank Jumpsuit, Market Maxi Dress (similar to the new maxi) and Lounge Tee.
 All of these items are their best-sellers with stellar reviews.

 When my package arrived a few days later, I could hardly contain my excitement.
 Pajama pants begone!
 I was determined to look and feel better than I’d been feeling and looking for the last few days.
 And so I got to it.

-For all intents and purposes, I’m 5’7” and typically wear a small or medium depending on the brand.
-I got the Lightweight Lounge Tee in cinnamon and the Cinch Joggers in black.
-I paired the two together in the same style that the model on their website did.
+I’m 5’7” and typically wear a small or medium depending on the brand.
+I got the Lounge Tee, which has an updated version here, in cinnamon, and paired it with black joggers, like the model on their website.

 And let me tell you something.